How To Create a Windows 11 Bootable USB on Ubuntu

-- Installing Windows 11 on Linux using a bootable USB is easy, provided you know which tools to use.
+- Installing Windows 11 on Linux using a bootable USB is easy, and this guide shows you precisely how.

 - Before you proceed, check if your system supports Linux Kernel 5.15 with the latest NTFS driver and check the WSL version.

-- This post will show how to create a Windows 11 bootable USB on Linux (Ubuntu) using Windows 11 ISO and a few other handy tools.
+- Learn how you can run a Windows 11 bootable USB on Linux (Ubuntu) using Windows 11 ISO and other handy tools.

 While Windows 11 came with a lot of new and advanced features, and changes, it was still a tough task to create a Windows 11 bootable USB on Ubuntu Linux.